OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:9

-> Ezer was the first, Obadiah the second, Eliab the third,
+> Ezer was the leader, Obadiah followed, Eliab was third,

 ---